 Once upon a time I made my living playing music in clubs, but after a while I realised that the likelihood was that I would never earn anything more than pocket money with this chosen career, so I made my hobby (IT) my day job, and my day job (DJ’ing) my hobby.
 The result is a confused view of reality half baked in the deeply technical world of threat and vulnerability vs a constant drive to create new and unique music through my instruments of choice – Needless to say, allot of crossover occurs, so occasionally I find myself pushing the limits of technology in my music, and getting very creative in my work!

 I have progressed beyond the good old days of vinyl, all be it with some resistance to be honest and now prefer the limitless potential of midi-control-surfaces combined with computer software and MP3.
 I transitioned straight from vinyl to MP3 through the use of technologies like Final Scratch when they first came out, but completely missed the whole CDJ movement in favour of a jump to midi.
-These days I have an M-Audio Xponent linked to TorQ for generic track-2-track mixing and an Akai APC 40 linked to Ableton Live for what I like to call “Real-Time-Remixing”.
-The latter of these is a real pleasure and a steep learning curve, but fits my skill set quite well so is a lot of fun to say the least.
+I ran with an M-Audio Xponent linked to TorQ for generic track-2-track mixing and an Akai APC 40 linked to Ableton Live for a period of time before eventually moving to a Native Instruments Traktor S5.

 The following is a guide to the styles I mix: